-This policy applies to the Town Manager, Board of SelectmenSelect Board, School Committee, and Finance Committee in their budget decision making and in the Finance Director's debt reporting.
+This policy applies to the Town Manager, Select Board, School Committee, and Finance Committee in their budget decision making and in the Finance Director's debt reporting.
 It also applies to the Finance Director's budget analysis duties.
 Additionally, in the role as Treasurer/Collector, the statutory responsibilities associated with debt management.